gardeniacodes/gardeniacodes/README.md

    <p align="center">🖥️
- <p align="center">*I'm available for contributing to projects of any type
+ <p align="center">*I'm available for contributing to projects of any type.
      <p align="center">  I have a preference for Game, Web and Security development.